dwyl/dev-setup/readme.md

 and have **not set up their own environment** before.

-2. People @dwyl who have just got a new computer and need set it up as quickly as possible so they can get work done.
+2. People @dwyl who have just got a new computer and need to set it up as quickly as possible so they can get work done.